 When one mentor is working with a group of few mentees - it is a group mentoring.
 This model has the added benefit of mentees gaining insight from each other.
 Under this model, however, the mentor/mentee relationship is not as close as it is with one-on-one mentoring.
 Group mentoring is limited by the difficulty of handling different level of knowledge and different needs that second chance entrepreneurs have.
-Also, as this is mentoring for specific mentees with an already failed business, it is hard for some of them to expose failure publicly and talk about it as a good example and a chance for building a successful way of doing business.
+Also, as this mentoring is for specific mentees withprevious bad experiences, it is hard for some of them to expose failure publicly and talk about it as a good example and a chance for building a successful way of doing business.

 It would be good to combine one-to-one mentoring with group mentoring.
-For example, firstly, mentor to hold one-to-one meeting with each mentee (get to know each other, build trust and reliance, detect the cause of fail).
-Followed by the group mentoring workshop (small groups recommended 2-6 persons) where each of them will get to know each other better, have enough confidence to present their story of failure, find out they are not alone, and then work on their Business model canvas.
-After that, one-to-one mentoring can be made again where the mentor will evaluate mentees Business model canvas, advise him and ask the right questions to lead mentee in finding the best solution for new business.
+For example, firstly, mentor should hold one-to-one meeting with each mentee (get to know each other, build trust and reliance, detect the cause of failure).
+A group mentoring workshop would follow (small groups recommended 2-6 persons) where each of them will get to know each other better, have enough confidence to present their story of failure, find out they are not alone, and then work on their Business model canvas.
+After that, one-to-one mentoring can be made again where the mentor will evaluate the mentee's Business model canvas, advise him and ask the right questions to lead him to finding the best solution for new business.